 This year gave us dozens of fantastic interviewees who provided readers with invaluable advice on finding the most valuable antiques.
-So as a service to those who want a handy one-stop hub for the best advice from 2017, we present our year in review aka the top tips for collecting antiques and memorabilia.
+So as a service to those who want a handy one-stop hub for the best advice for selling gold and silver in Canada we present our year in review aka the top tips for collecting antiques and memorabilia.

 In no particular order...